MarijaVitkauskaite/MARBLES/README.md

 This app was created to help neurodivergent people maintain the most basic every day habits such as brushing teeth or taking a shower.

-The main feature of this application is the horizontally scrolable calendar, where the user can add new habits and edit existing ones: update every day status, delete (see in the video below).
+Features:
+- Register and login with Auth0
+- Vertically scrollable calendar where the user can add habits
+- Horizontally scrollable calendar where the user can add, update, delete habits and easily scroll to the current date
+- Testing with Jest

 https://user-images.githubusercontent.com/105724287/206867949-cabcbf28-7c94-41e2-9d96-5e90f2905785.mp4